Dragon Slayer (series): Dragon Slayer and Xanadu (1984–1985)

 The sequel Dragon Slayer II: Xanadu, released in 1985, was a full-fledged action RPG with many character statistics and a large quest.
 Xanadu incorporated a side-scrolling view during exploration and an overhead view during battle, though some rooms were also explored using an overhead view.
 The game also allowed the player to visit towns with training facilities that can improve statistics and shops that sell items, equipment that change the player character's visible appearance, and food that is consumed slowly over time and is essential for keeping the player character alive.
 It also introduced gameplay mechanics such as platform jumping, magic that can be used to attack enemies from a distance, an early Karma morality system where the character's Karma meter will rise if he commits sin which in turn affects his ability to level up, a heavier emphasis on puzzle-solving, and individual experience for equipped items.
 It is also considered a "proto-Metroidvania" game, due to being an "RPG turned on its side" that allowed players to run, jump, collect, and explore.
-The game gained immense popularity in Japan, setting records for PC game sales, selling more than 400,000 copies.
+The game gained immense popularity in Japan; it set sales records for PC games in the country, where it sold more than 400,000 copies.
 Xanadu Scenario II, released the following year, was also an early example of an expansion pack.
 The game was non-linear, allowing the eleven levels to be explored in any order.
 It was also composer Yuzo Koshiro's first video game music soundtrack.

 According to creator Yoshio Kiya in 1987, when he developed Dragon Slayer, "Wizardry and Ultima were the only two kinds of RPGs", and so he "wanted to make something new" with Dragon Slayer which "was like a bridge" to the 'action RPG' genre and Xanadu took "those ideas to the next level", after which "more and more action RPGs were released" to the point that action RPGs became "one of the main genres of computer games".
 He also avoided random encounters, stating he "always thought there was something weird about randomized battles, fighting enemies you can't see, whether you want to or not".